ThorLundquist/Simple-Calculator-WIP/README.md

-# Simple-Calculator-WIP
+# Simple-Calculator
-In C# I was tasked with writing a calculator that could do simple calculations (Such as 5+5+5) and so forth.
+As part of my study I was tasked with writing a calculator that could do simple calculations (Such as 5+5+5) and so forth.
 With the following operators (+, -, *, /)
+This was meant as an introduction project to C#.